 NOTE: Equity grants at Google, and most other tech companies, are done on a 4-year plan.
 So an offer to join Google as a PM might come with an equity grant of say, $300K of Google RSUs to be distributed over 4 years, with a 1-year cliff and monthly vesting after that.
 Or other words, the PM can expect $75K of equity a year ($300K / 4 years).

 Ok, so let’s put this all together and look at total annual compensation.

 If you’ve ever had any doubt about why Google gets millions of resumes a year, you’ll be able to put those to rest now.
+And you'll obviously understand why even getting a PM interview (let alone the offer), is quite challenging.
 Total compensation for a Google PM looks like the following:

 That’s some good living!